 Review the registration statement to determine if it was filed in accordance with the state’s Insurance Holding Company System Regulatory Act and if it included the required current information.
 The information provided should include a description of the transaction or agreement, including, at least, the nature and purpose of the transaction, the nature and amounts of any payments or transfers of assets between the parties, the identity of all parties to the transaction, and the relationship of the affiliated parties to the registrant.
 (LG)

-2. Did each registered insurer properly report dividends and other distributions to shareholders in accordance with the following Model #440 requirements?
+2. Did domiciled registered insurers properly report dividends and other distributions to shareholders in accordance with the following Model #440 requirements?
 (LG)

 3. If dividends and other distributions to shareholders were considered extraordinary, did the transaction receive proper regulatory approval?
 (LG)